Cheap Ways to Have Fun in the Atlanta Gay Scene

-You don’t have to be rich to make the most of the gay scene in Atlanta.
+You don’t have to be rich to make the most of the Atlanta gay scene.

-To make the most of your time in Atlanta and to keep your costs low, here are my best recommendations for those who want to get involved with the gay scene in Atlanta:
+To make the most of your time in Atlanta and to keep your costs low, here are my best recommendations for those who want to get involved in the Atlanta gay scene:

 Gay Atlanta Nightlife

-Atlanta has a thriving nightlife, and you don’t have to spend hundreds of dollars to participate in it.
+The Atlanta gay scene has a thriving nightlife, and you don’t have to spend hundreds of dollars to participate in it.

 - The Heretic is one of Atlanta’s well-known gay clubs.
 Three-Legged Cowboy country dancing night takes place every Thursday with no cover charge.
 Learn how to line dance or two-step and dance the night away.
 There is also typically no cover on Wednesdays, and the DJs play more dance music.
 Check out the schedule for special events, including drag shows.

 - Blake’s on the Park has been an Atlanta staple since 1988.
 There’s never a cover charge and “always a groove.”